appvestor/v6-template-examples/recorder_template/README.md

 # Recorder Template

 Code sample for a call recorder app.
+Note that we are not providing the code to actually record call or play recordings, the existing logic only simulates the template's flow.

 ## Get Started